How long will the AI Prevention Zone last in Scotland?

 Yes, bird movements and selling birds in Scotland are permitted, provided that the biosecurity requirements within the current Prevention Zone are complied with.
-Only gatherings of poultry, game birds or waterfowl are prohibited - this can include sales or markets where multiple sellers congregate.
+Only gatherings of poultry, game birds or waterfowl are prohibited until 15 May - this can include sales or markets where multiple sellers congregate.

 Do I have to close my farm/should I cancel school visits etc?